 Paul Sherwen, Renowned Cycling Commentator, Dies At 62

-Paul Sherwen, one of the best-known pro-cycling commentators who is widely credited with introducing the English speaking world to the sport, died on Sunday at his home in Uganda.
+Paul Sherwen, one of the best-known pro-cycling commentators who is widely credited with introducing the English-speaking world to the sport, died on Sunday at his home in Uganda.
 He was 62.

 Sherwen's voice became almost inextricable from the Tour de France and other major cycling events after a stellar career as a competitor.
 He rode in the Tour seven times during the 1970s and 1980s, twice becoming the British national champion.
-But the British cyclist is best known for his 33 years commentating on the world's most famous and grueling cycling competition — many with co-commentator, Phil Liggett.
+But the British cyclist is best known for his 33 years commentating on the world's most famous and grueling cycling competition — many with co-commentator Phil Liggett.

 Over more than three decades, Sherwen spread his passion for cycling across British, Australian and American television and radio to new generations of fans.
 He covered the sport during five Olympic Games as an analyst for NBC Sports.